 Source: April 1996 Trustees Mtg., Dec.
-120. See also November 1995 Mtg., Bd.
+120. See Also November 1995 Mtg., Bd.
 Dec.
-154
+154 Amended by January 2012 Trustees Mtg., Dec.
+77

 55.010.2.
 Reimbursement of Spouse Travel Expenses

 TRF will reimburse Rotary spouse travel only if the function of the travel serves a bona fide business purpose for TRF and the amounts requested for reimbursement are substantiated by utilizing a "Partner Funded Travel Expenses Form."
 Rotarians and spouses who fail to fulfill these requirements shall not be reimbursed by TRF for any expenses associated with the travel and shall return to TRF all amounts paid to them or on their behalf by TRF in connection with the travel.
 Rotarians shall not be funded by TRF for future travel until these requirements are fulfilled.
 Persons who travel at TRF expense may be subject to income taxes on the value of the travel if the travel is not for a bona fide business purpose for TRF.
 (October 2019 Trustees Mtg., Dec.
 22)